 If Centrelink makes a decision that affects you personally, such as cancelling your Centrelink payment or deciding that you are not eligible for a payment that you have applied for, you can ask for the decision to be reviewed.

 The social security appeals system is divided into internal review procedures (reviews within Centrelink) and external review procedures (reviews by tribunals and courts).
 You will need to start by requesting an internal review, because external tribunals will only look at a decision if it has already been reviewed internally.

-You can talk to a staff member at Centrelink over the phone or at a Centrelink Service Centre.
+A good starting point is to talk to a staff member at Centrelink over the phone or at a Centrelink Service Centre.
 You can ask them to check the details of the decision they have made about you and also ask them to explain it to you.
 You can also give them more information or correct any wrong information they might have.

-If this does not result in the decision being changed, you can ask for a free internal review by an authorised review officer.
+However, if this does not result in the decision being changed, you can ask for a free internal review by an authorised review officer.